-There is a planned extra credit opportunity; which can raise your grade level so should be important to you.
+There are two planned extra credit opportunities; they can raise your grade level so should be important to you.

-1. Participation in lecture and Friday discussions is important and will be counted for extra credit.
+- 1. Participation in lecture and Friday discussions is important and will be counted for extra credit. - 2.
+LearnSmart modules solidify your understanding of the material, and your scores will count for extra credit.